 Uses HE-LTF repetitions, if indicated in the TXVECTOR parameter LTF_REP by values larger than one. (#7347)

+Uses one HE-LTF field that consists of one or more HE-LTF User Blocks.
+An HE-LTF User Block contains all HE-LTF symbols for one user, and the number of HE-LTF User Blocks in the HE-LTF field is equal to the number of Users, NUM_USERS.
+An HE-LTF User Block contains one or more HE-LTF Repetition Blocks, where the number of HE-LTF Repetition Blocks is equal to LTF_REP.
+An HE-LTF Repetition Block in an HE-LTF User Block comprises one or more HE-LTF symbols, NHE-LTF, calculated using the number of space-time streams NUM_STS for this user.

+No beamforming steering matrix is applied to the waveform.
+The Beamformed field in HE- SIG-A of an HE Ranging NDP is always set to 0.
+For transmission of HE-STFs and HE- LTFs, if NSTS = NTx, the Q matrix shall be an Identity matrix, and if NSTS < NTx, the Q matrix shall be based on an antenna selection matrix with no antenna swapping.
+The Q matrix becomes an Identity matrix when all 0 rows are removed. (#2302, #3270, #5090)

 Has a Packet Extension (PE) field that is 4 μs in duration.
 No energy is transmitted during the first 1.6 μs of the PE field if the HE-LTF field is using the secure HE-LTF, similar to no energy being transmitted during the GI of HE-LTF symbols. (#5465)

+For decoding the HE-LTF field, a PHY-RXLTFSEQUENCE.request primitive issued from the MAC provides the LTF_REP parameter and LTF_OFFSET parameter, which are not encoded in the HE-SIG-A, but included in the preceding Ranging NDP Announcement frame.
+The LTF_OFFSET parameter indicates the number of secure HE-LTF symbols to skip for receiving the corresponding user’s HE-LTF User Block. (#3271, #5435, #5452, #5376, #7347)

 When the TXVECTOR parameter NUM_USERS is more than 1, the TXVECTOR parameter NUM_STS[1] is used to encode the NSTS And Mid-amble Periodicity field of the HE-SIG-A1.
 Otherwise, the TXVECTOR parameter NUM_STS is used to encode the NSTS And Mid-amble Periodicity field of the HE-SIG-A1.

-For decoding the HE-LTF fields, a PHY-RXLTFSEQUENCE.request primitive issued from the MAC provides the LTF_REP parameter and LTF_OFFSET parameter, which are not encoded in the HE-SIG-A, but included in the preceding Ranging NDP Announcement frame.
-The LTF_OFFSET parameter indicates the number of secure HE-LTF symbols to skip for receiving the corresponding user’s HE-LTF field. (#3271, #5435, #5452, #5376, #7347) The only supported mode is 2x HE-LTF with 1.6 μs GI.
+The only supported mode is 2x HE-LTF with 1.6 μs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed. (#4014) No energy is transmitted during the GI of the HE-LTF symbols when secure HE-LTF is used, which is referred to as a zero-power GI. (#5465)

-The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of HE-LTF repetitions, and when Secure HE-LTFs are used, the number of users NUM_USERS. (#7347)
+The number of HE-LTF symbols in the HE-LTF field in an HE Ranging NDP depends on the number of space-time streams NUM_STS, the number of HE-LTF repetitions, LTF-REP, and when Secure HE-LTFs are used, the number of users NUM_USERS. (#7347) The HE-LTF field will then have the following structure:

+The HE-LTF field contains one or more HE-LTF User Blocks; an HE-LTF User Block contains all HE-LTF symbols of one user.

+An HE-LTF User Block contains one or more HE-LTF Repetition Blocks; an HE-LTF Repetition Block contains a number of HE-LTF symbols based on the number of space-time streams NUM_STS.

+See examples in Figure 27-46b (An example of HE-LTF field in an HE Ranging NDP with NUM_USERS=1, NUM_STS=2 and LTF_REP =2) and Figure 27-46d (Example of Secure HE-LTF field with NUM_USERS=2, NUM_STS=[2,1] and LTF_REP =[2,2]).